Beliavsky/Fortran-code-on-GitHub/README.md

 [Trust Region Derivative-Free algorithm (TRDF)](https://github.com/fsobral/trdf): by F. N. C. Sobral.
 Reference: P. D. Conejo, E. Karas, and L. G. Pedroso, [A trust-region derivative-free algorithm for constrained optimization](https://www.tandfonline.com/doi/abs/10.1080/10556788.2015.1026968), Optim.
 Methods Softw., vol. 30, no. 6, pp. 1126–1145, Nov.
 2015.
 Also [vkpss](https://github.com/fsobral/vkpss): algorithm based on sampling approaches for building models in derivative-free trust-region optimization problems, [skinny](https://github.com/fsobral/skinny): derivative-free direct search algorithm for constrained problems, [fird](https://github.com/fsobral/fird): solves general derivative-free constrained optimization problems in which the derivatives of the objective function are not available

+[VTMOP: Solver for Blackbox Multiobjective Optimization Problems](https://github.com/vtopt/VTMOP): package containing a robust, portable solver and a flexible framework for solving MOPs, by Tyler Chang and Layne Watson.
+Designed for for efficiency and scalability to an arbitrary number of objectives, VTMOP attempts to generate uniformly spaced points on a (possibly nonconvex) Pareto front with minimal cost function evaluations.

 ## Parallel Programming
 [Advanced MPI and parallel I/O](https://github.com/csc-training/advanced-mpi): Exercise material and model answers for the CSC course [Advanced MPI and parallel I/O](https://events.prace-ri.eu/event/1224/), by Jussi Enkovaara and Cristian-Vasile Achim